Skip to content Skip to main navigation Skip to footer

 • Seattle Outrigger Canoe Club shall run from 61 to 65

-• Skamainia Kayak and Canoe Club shall run from 66 to 70
+• Skamania Kayak and Canoe Club shall run from 66 to 70

 • Tri-Cities Outrigger Canoe Club shall run from 71 to 75